Congregation of the Immaculate Conception: Sisters of the Immaculate Conception (Louisiana)

 Twenty years after Pope Pius IX's Apostolic Constitution, Ineffabilis Deus, the Archdiocese of New Orleans's second indigenous religious congregation of women was founded, as the Sisters of the Immaculate Conception.
 They were founded in Labadieville, Louisiana, by the French-born Reverend Cyprien Venissat and Miss Adelaide Elvina Vienne.
-A former school-teacher, she took the veil (as Mother Mary of the Immaculate Conception, CIC) from the Most Reverend Napoléon-Joseph Perché, on 11 July 1874.
+A former school-teacher, she took the veil (as Mother Mary of the Immaculate Conception, CIC) from the Most Reverend Napoléon-Joseph Perché, on 11 July 1874, which the Order regarded as their Founding Day.
 Mother Mary died in 1885, at the age of 48.

 Their habit consisted of a black tunic and a blue scapular in honor of the Virgin Mary.

 The Community was a teaching order among the young in the State of Louisiana.
-Following the Second Vatican Council, however, the order's ranks dwindled (as with so many other communities) and by 8 December 2024, there was only one living member, Sister Jerome.
+Following the Second Vatican Council, however, the order's ranks dwindled (as with so many other communities) and on 14 July 2026, the last living member, Sister Jerome, died at the age of ninety-one.

 The former Immaculate Conception Convent, 3037 Dauphine Street, New Orleans, in 2009.

 In the 2007 film, The Church on Dauphine Street (by Ann Hedreen and Rustin Thompson), their former mother-house, the Immaculate Conception Convent, is featured.
 Built in 1932, it is now the St Gerard Majella Center and Archdiocesan Deaf Ministry.
 The film traces its restoration following the catastrophic Hurricane Katrina.